Finances are a major part of our lives individually, and when we become a couple, it becomes an integral part of our lives together.

-10. What is the most you'd be willing to spend on shoes, a car, a vacation?
+What is the most you'd be willing to spend on shoes, a car, a vacation?

 You already have an inkling into your partner's spending personality, but it's important to gain a true understanding of whether he or she is a saver or a spender at heart.

-If your partner is obsessed with fancy sports cars or stiletto heels, it's a good idea to get a handle on the spending that comes along with his or her passion.
+If your partner is obsessed with the finer things in life, it's a good idea to get a handle on the spending that comes along with his or her passion.

-You don't want to get into arguments about limiting your partner's hobby—but you do want to make sure that he or she spends responsibly even in areas that are very tempting.
+You don't want to get into arguments about limiting your partner's hobby… but you do want to make sure that he or she spends responsibly, even in areas that are very tempting.

-11. How much do you earn?
+How much do you earn?